Use Short Pin-Punch & Ball Peen Hammer to Carefully Tap & Pound-out

 Replace Left & Right Hooks,

-Replace Cams on Left & Right Handles, and
+Replace Cams on Left & Right Handles,

-Replace the Lock-Pins on your Swing-Arms.
+Replace Lock-Pins on your 2 Swing-Arm Holders.

 The Rocket-Scientists at some Shops put